[Image1][English/日本語]Things that Surprised International Students When They Came to Japan: Shops 1For two co

 Do you buy too much?
 100-yen stores

-Did you know that there are stores where all items are sold for 100 yen (excluding tax)?
-Although not as common as convenience stores, there are nearly 800 of these 100-yen stores in Tokyo.
-These 100-yen stores, commonly known as "100-yen stores," offer daily necessities (dishes, cleaning supplies, etc.) and even food.
-Therefore, when students start living in Japan and need daily necessities, they go to these 100-yen stores to buy them.
-Not only are they inexpensive, but they also come in a variety of designs, and once they have been to a 100 yen store, many of them end up going back again and again to buy things they don't need.
-I often hear stories of students, especially those who have just arrived in Japan, who have spent a lot of money at 100 yen stores.
-This is the time when you need money until you start your part-time job.
-Be careful when shopping.
+Did you know there are stores where every item sells for 100 yen plus tax?
+Not as common as convenience stores, there are nearly 800 of these 100-yen shops in Tokyo.
+These stores, commonly called "100-yen shops," sell daily necessities like dishes and cleaning supplies, and even food.
+So when students begin living in Japan and need household items, they go to these 100-yen shops to buy them.
+Not only are the items cheap, but they also come in many designs, and once people visit a 100-yen shop they often end up returning again and again to buy things they don’t really need.
+I often hear stories of newly arrived students who have spent a lot of money at 100-yen shops.
+You need money until your part-time job starts, so shop carefully.

 A room full of stuffed animals!
 Be careful not to get too carried away at the game center.

-Just like 100-yen stores, game arcades are a place where people tend to spend a lot of money.
-Some study abroad students get addicted to "crane games" and spend a lot of money on them.
-And before they know it, their room is covered with stuffed animals from the crane game.
-Because of this, students often throw away their stuffed animals as trash when they move out, crying because they have too much luggage.
-Students often feel lonely when studying abroad, and many of them find comfort in their stuffed animals.
-Try not to have too many stuffed animals, and enjoy them!
+Like 100-yen shops, game arcades are places where people tend to spend a lot of money.
+Some study-abroad students get hooked on crane games and spend a lot on them.
+Before they know it, their rooms are covered in stuffed animals won from crane games.
+Because of this, students often end up throwing away the stuffed animals as trash when they move, crying because they have too much luggage.
+Life abroad is often lonely, and many students find comfort in stuffed animals.
+Enjoy them, but try not to collect too many.

-Did you get to know about Japanese stores?
-We will continue to introduce stores in the next article.
-By the way, our school has a convenience store and a 100 yen store just a few meters away from the school (student dormitory).
-Even if you have just arrived in Japan, you can get everything you need quickly.
-You can learn how to shop with your teacher at first, so you can start your new life with peace of mind.
+Have you learned about Japanese shops?
+We will continue introducing shops in the next article.
+By the way, our school has a convenience store and a 100-yen shop just a few meters from the student dormitory.
+Even if you’ve just arrived in Japan, you can quickly get everything you need.
+At first you can learn how to shop with a teacher, so you can start your new life with peace of mind.

 This text has been automatically translated.